Here are a few answers to our most common questions

 - Starting these vital conversations with loved ones is most often difficult and awkward.
 Knowing how to choose the right Patient Advocate for one is imperative to having wishes honored when that time comes.
 Facilitators are trained in communication skills to support both the individual and the Patient Advocate to engage in a meaningful conversation.
 After a facilitated conversation, all know not only what decisions were made, but why.

 - Just as importantly, the facilitated conversation provides an opportunity for the Patient Advocate to ask clarifying questions so there is no doubt in their mind how to speak for their loved one if needed.

-- Regularly, individuals have misperceptions about all of the situations that could present themselves along various disease trajectories, lack evidence-based facts surrounding healthcare choices and don’t come to a conversation with an understanding of how to put what matters most to them in context of healthcare decisions.
+- Regularly, individuals have misconceptions about all of the situations that could present themselves along various disease trajectories, lack evidence-based facts surrounding healthcare choices and don’t come to a conversation with an understanding of how to put what matters most to them in context of healthcare decisions in a written document.